Sugarcult

-Sugarcult is an American rock band from Santa Barbara, California formed in 1999.
-The band currently consists of Tim Pagnotta (lead vocals, rhythm guitar), Airin Older (bass guitar, backing vocals), Marko DeSantis (lead guitar), and Kenny Livingston (drums, percussion).
+Sugarcult was an American rock band from Santa Barbara, California, formed in 1998.
+The band consisted of Tim Pagnotta (vocals, rhythm guitar), Airin Older (bass), Marko DeSantis (lead guitar), and Kenny Livingston (drums).

 History

 Formation (1998-99)

 Tim Pagnotta met ex-drummer Ben Davis during a cigarette break at school.
 Davis (who then played bass) and Pagnotta started to play together on a regular basis.
 Pagnotta met Airin Older in a music class where Pagnotta was copying Older's work.
 They became good friends and Pagnotta invited Older to join his band.
 Davis moved to the position of drummer and Older filled in for Davis on bass.
 Marko DeSantis was added into the band after meeting Pagnotta backstage at a Superdrag concert.

 Early releases (1999–2003)

 Sugarcult released their first collection of demo recordings, Eleven, in 1999.
 Their second collection, Wrap Me Up in Plastic, was released in 2000.
 In 2001, the band released their debut album, Start Static, which featured the hit singles "Pretty Girl", "Bouncing Off The Walls" (also featured in the movie and soundtrack to National Lampoon's Van Wilder) and "Stuck in America".
 In early 2003, "Stuck in America" won the Los Angeles Regional Poll in The 2nd Annual Independent Music Awards.
 Start Static featured several songs that had previously been released as demos on Wrap Me Up in Plastic.
 In May 2001, the band re-released Wrap Me Up in Plastic with a new track listing that included songs from both Eleven and the original Wrap Me Up in Plastic, as well as new artwork.
 In 2003, Davis officially left Sugarcult.
 Davis had been regularly missing shows since the release of Start Static, and left Sugarcult to enter rehab to get help for his alcoholism.
 Pagnotta was close to Davis, and wrote the song "Champagne" about his addictions when he was forced to leave the band.